Tufwfo/Necrodancer-Mods/README.md

 These are mods I made for a game called Crypt of the Necrodancer for fun and to practice my coding.

 NecroSplit is the culmination of the experience I gained from making the other mods.
-It adds an automatic speedrun timer to the game.
+It adds an automatic speedrun timer to the game and creates a menu for users to create splits.

 Amogusbegins is a joke mod that recreates a feature from the game Among Us but it still took quite a lot of work.